statgen/swiss/README.md

 ### Genome build

 You should always specify which genome build you're working in by using `--build`.
 By default, the build is hg19.

 Additionally, if you specify your own GWAS catalog, or VCF files for calculating LD, you should verify that the positions for these match the genome build of your association results.

 ### Association result formats

 #### Simple format

 The simplest format looks like your typical association results:

 | CHR | POS | REF | ALT | MARKER_ID | PVALUE |
 |-----|-----|-----|-----|-----------|--------|
 | 1   | 10  | A   | G   | 1:10_A/G  | 5e-08  |
 | 3   | 400 | C   | T   | 3:400_C/T | 1e-09  |

 You can specify the delimiter with `--delim` and the names of the columns with `--variant-col`, `--chrom-col`, `--pos-col`, `--pval-col`.
 The defaults are listed below under options.

+The "variant" column ideally is all EPACTS-formatted IDs (chr:pos_ref/alt).
+If they are not, then you **must** have a CHR, POS, REF, and ALT column so that these types of IDs can be constructed.

 If you're analyzing multiple files, 1 per trait, you may want to tell swiss the name of your trait using `--trait <trait>`.
 This will include a TRAIT column in your output, which can be useful for joining results together later.

 The file can be gzipped.

 #### EPACTS multi-assoc format

 Additionally, you can tell Swiss that your file is an EPACTS multi-assoc file with the `--multi-assoc` flag.
 This type of file looks like the following:

 | #CHROM | BEG   | END   | MARKER_ID      | NS   | AC       | CALLRATE | GENOCNT  | MAF     | TRAIT1.P | TRAIT1.B | TRAIT2.P | TRAIT2.B |
 |--------|-------|-------|----------------|------|----------|----------|----------|---------|----------|----------|----------|----------|